palin/gophr/README.md

 )
 ```

-In return you will get a hash with parameters and your api_key to validate authenticity.
+In return you will get a hash with parameters and your own API key to validate authenticity.